Choose your installation method

 You can find more details about Embedded Cluster Installation in the Replicated documentation.

 You can install the application on an existing Kubernetes cluster that already contains nodes.
-You have to check that this cluster meets the system and network requirements.
+Ensure this cluster meets the system and network requirements.

 If you plan to install GitGuardian on an OpenShift cluster, please refer to the detailed guidelines for OpenShift cluster installation.